Differentially Private Learning Needs Hidden State (Or Much Faster Convergence): Example: privacy dynamics for DP-SGD on regularized logistic regression

-\paragraphbe{Baseline composition-based privacy analysis} We use the DP-SGD analysis with momentum~\cite{abadi2016deep} (combined with tighter bound for the privacy amplification by Subsampled Gaussian Mechanism~\cite{mironov2019r}) as the baseline privacy analysis.
+\paragraphbe{Baseline composition-based privacy analysis} To the best of our knowledge, the moments accountant~\cite{abadi2016deep} combined with the privacy amplification bound for Subsampled Gaussian Mechanism~\cite{mironov2019r} gives the strongest baseline composition-based privacy bound for DP-SGD.
 The original DP-SGD bound only holds for mini-batch sampling from a Poisson distribution.
 However, currently many privacy libraries~\cite{tensorflowprivacy, yousefpour2021opacus} still apply the DP-SGD analysis while implementing the ``shuffle and partition'' sampling scheme.
-Therefore, we consider DP-SGD with momentum as a reasonable comparison baseline for privacy analysis.
+Recent works~\cite{feldman2022hiding,feldman2022stronger} further prove that the R\'enyi DP bound for DP-SGD under ``shuffle and partition'' matches that for DP-SGD under Poisson sampling in order.
+Therefore, we consider the moments accountant bound for subsampled Gaussian mechanisms~\cite{mironov2019r} as a reasonable comparison baseline for our privacy bound of DP-SGD \cref{alg:noisymBGD_logistic} under ``shuffle and partition''.

-\paragraphbe{Improved privacy dynamics analysis} We use our privacy dynamics bound \cref{thm:shuffle} for noisy mini-batch gradient descent \cref{alg:noisymBGD_shuffle} under ``shuffle and partition'' as the baseline.
-By applying \cref{thm:shuffle}, we prove the following privacy dynamics theorem for noisy mini-batch gradient descent on regularized logistic regression.
+\paragraphbe{Improved privacy dynamics analysis} We now compute our privacy dynamics bound \cref{thm:shuffle} for the modified DP-SGD algorithm~\cref{alg:noisymBGD_logistic} under ``shuffle and partition''.
+By plugging the notation transformation in \cref{app:pseudocode} into \cref{thm:shuffle}, we prove the following privacy dynamics theorem for noisy mini-batch gradient descent on regularized logistic regression.

-\begin{corollary}[Privacy dynamics for noisy mini-batch gradient descent on regularized logistic regression] For the regularized logistic regression loss ~\cref{eqn:reg_loss_logistic} with regularization coefficient $\lambda$, if the data feature vector is clipped in $\ell_2$-norm by $L$, and the unregularized gradient is clipped in $\ell_2$ norm by $\frac{S_g}{2}$, then for $\K\geq 1$ and $\frac{n}{b}\geq 2$, \cref{alg:noisymBGD_logistic} with stepsize $\eta<\frac{2}{(L^2 + 1)/2 + 2 \lam}$ and noise multiplier $\sig_{mul}$ satisfies $(\alpha, \eps_{norm} + \eps)$-R\'enyi Differential Privacy with
+\begin{corollary}[Privacy dynamics for noisy mini-batch gradient descent on regularized logistic regression] For the regularized logistic regression loss~\cref{eqn:reg_loss_logistic} with regularization coefficient $\lambda$, if the data feature vector is clipped in $\ell_2$-norm by $L$, and the unregularized gradient is clipped in $\ell_2$ norm by $\frac{S_g}{2}$, then for $\K\geq 1$ and $\frac{n}{b}\geq 2$, \cref{alg:noisymBGD_logistic} with stepsize $\eta<\frac{2}{(L^2 + 1)/2 + 2 \lam}$ and noise multiplier $\sig_{mul}$ satisfies $(\alpha, \eps_{norm} + \eps)$-R\'enyi Differential Privacy with

 where the terms $\eps_0^{j}(\alpha)$ is upper-bounded for any $j = 1, \cdots, n/b$ as follows.

 \end{corollary}